 Lepakshi and Bhoganandishwara Temple

 This was our second trip of this month.
-Lepakshi was in our to-go list from a long time.
+Lepakshi was on our go-to list for a long time.
 We planned well for this trip.
 My brother Rajath also joined us.
-Lepakshi is a place in Ananthpura district of Andhra Pradesh and is around 130 km from our home.
-The place is famous for its beautiful and very old temple (built during Vijyanagar empire).
+Lepakshi is a place in the Anantapur district of Andhra Pradesh and is around 130 km from our home.
+The place is famous for its beautiful and very old temple (built during Vijayanagar empire).

 The images on google made us forget about the sunny weather of Andhra Pradesh and made this a must-visit-place for us.
 While doing the planning, we also found an ancient temple called Bhoganandishwara temple at the foothills of Nandi Hills which is also very old and rich in architecture.
 Since this temple is on the way, we decided to visit this during our return journey.

 As planned, we started from home at 7.45 AM, had breakfast at Swadishta Ahar near our home, filled fuel for our tourer Nano, and started our trip at 8.15 AM.
 Moderate morning traffic helped us reach Hebbal in half an hour.
 The easy way to reach Lepakshi is via NH7 (Devanahalli > Chikkballapura road).
 This is the most opted route as the road condition of this National Highway is too good.
 However, Thilak did not want to go through this route.
 He likes to travel through small villages and watch their lifestyles instead of going through boring highways.
 So, he had planned to go via Doddaballapur road to Lepakshi and while coming back, he had planned to come via NH7.